diwakarss/Acta/README.md

 2. Add a Web App to your Firebase project
 3. Enable Authentication with Email/Password and Google Sign-In
 4. Create a Firestore database
+5. For Cloud Messaging (Push Notifications):
+   - Go to Project Settings > Cloud Messaging
+   - Make sure Firebase Cloud Messaging API (V1) is enabled
+   - For web push, generate a Web Push certificate
-5. Copy the Firebase configuration values to your `.env` file
+6. Copy the Firebase configuration values to your `.env` file

 ### Running the App

 Start the development server:

 ```
-expo start
+npx expo start
 ```

 This will open Expo DevTools in your browser.
 You can run the app on: